 What are we trying to build, and how do we want to provide it to end-users?
 Are we building a web application, mobile app, a service or an integration component?
 This will determine our choice of components.
 For example, for a web application we will probably need to host a frontend with DNS services to route to our site address, a compute layer to provide a backend API, and a database to store data.

 How do we want our application to scale and grow in the future?
 Growth could be quick or unpredictable, or possibly spread over many geographies; in those cases, we may need elastic infrastructure and scalable API endpoints.

 Finally, we need to consider the cost and productivity of our developer teams.
 Developers shouldn’t be spending significant time managing infrastructure -- that’s something vendors can do more efficiently and cost-effectively.

-Using MongoDB Atlas and MongoDB Realm allows you to benefit from the power of public clouds, multi-cloud, and hybrid solutions:
+Using MongoDB Atlas and Atlas App Services allows you to benefit from the power of public clouds, multi-cloud, and hybrid solutions:

 A MongoDB Example